EcoDynForecast/DAPPER/README.md

 niter = 20000
 ```

-Set the number of iterations that you want to throw away as the burn in
+Set the number of iterations that you want to throw away as the burn in.
+Value must be 1 or greater.

 ```{r}
 burn = 10000